 Austere Medicine is the practice of medicine in challenging, resource-constrained environments with minimal or no infrastructure, such as in remote or wilderness areas, in rural areas of developing countries, in war, or in the wake of widespread disaster or mass casualty events.

-Professor of Surgery at Stanford University, co-founder of the Wilderness Medical Society and co-founder of the Stanford Emergency Medicine Program for Emergency Response (SEMPER), Dr. Auerbach is one of the world’s leading authorities on wilderness and emergency medicine.
+Professor of Surgery at Stanford University, co-founder of the Wilderness Medical Society and co-founder of the Stanford Emergency Medicine Program for Emergency Response (SEMPER), Dr. Peters is one of the world’s leading authorities on wilderness and emergency medicine.

 ABOUT: Conceived by Mammoth Medical Missions and accredited by the University of Nevada School of Medicine, the IDAMC is inspired by the experiences of MMM’s foreign medical teams (FMT’s) on deployments to underserved areas in austere environments.
 Whether responding to humanitarian emergencies or providing medical care and training to underserved populations in isolated communities, delivering international medical relief in austere environments to populations in need continues to present significant challenges to the FMT operating in today’s global environment.
 This year’s conference represents an exciting new approach to improving and innovating such deployments by uniting the fields of austere, expedition, global and wilderness medicine to enhance readiness and effectiveness of rapidly-deployed FMT’s to widespread environmental disasters and other complex humanitarian emergencies.

-Beginning with keynote speaker Paul Auerbach, M.D., this year’s IDAMC will approach this complex equation from multiple perspectives, including logistics, diplomacy, patient tracking and follow-up strategies, medical record-keeping in the field, medical ethics, resource allocation in austere settings, safety and security in politically unstable environments, and how these evolving issues relate to current international protocols that have been established for FMT’s and other humanitarian relief entities.
+Beginning with keynote speaker Peters, M.D., this year’s IDAMC will approach this complex equation from multiple perspectives, including logistics, diplomacy, patient tracking and follow-up strategies, medical record-keeping in the field, medical ethics, resource allocation in austere settings, safety and security in politically unstable environments, and how these evolving issues relate to current international protocols that have been established for FMT’s and other humanitarian relief entities.

 At the end of the course (Day 3), participants will work through a simulated disaster scenario — along the lines of what MMM’s team experienced in the wake of Super Typhoon Haiyan in the Central Philippines.
 Scenario includes mass casualty/field triage pressure exercises with distracting loud sounds, smoke, limited resources, and approximately 5-9 major casualty patients.